Rose Essential Oil

-“King of flowers, Queen of essential oils and Gift of Angels, can you guess?
-Cherished, loved and held high for its intrinsic beauty, mesmerizing aroma and stupendous health benefits Rose and its essential oil can simply make anyone addicted to the flawless elegance of Mother Nature.”
+“King of flowers, Queen of essential oils and Gift of Angels… Cherished, loved and held high for its intrinsic beauty, mesmerizing aroma and stupendous health benefits Rose and its essential oil can simply make anyone addicted to the flawless elegance of Mother Nature.”

 The smell of a rose is one of those experiences that can ignite fond memories of young love and backyard gardens.
 But did you know that roses are more than a pretty smell?
 These beautiful flowers also hold incredible health boosting benefits!
 Rose essential oil has been used to treat health conditions and used in natural beauty treatments for thousands of years.